K-Learning-CS/CS-Notes/docs/Operations/Kubernetes/Containerd.md

 ctr is an unsupported debug and administrative client for interacting with the containerd daemon.
-Because it is unsupported, the commands, options, and operations are not guaranteed to be backward compatible or stable from release to release of the containerd project.
+Because it is unsupported, the commands, options, and Operations are not guaranteed to be backward compatible or stable from release to release of the containerd project.

 COMMANDS: